 - 1. Performance- This volume was created to add to the public performance repertoire of the low brass choir.
-Ideally, the second part would be performed on a smaller bore tenor, thus providing as much contrast of color as possible. - 2.
+Ideally, the second tenor part would be performed on a smaller bore instrument, thus providing as much contrast of color as possible. - 2.
 Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top three parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
-Scoring- The original parts have been occasionally exchanged in these arrangements to allow the alto trombone to almost always be the highest tessitura.
-There is also quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instrument. - 4.
+Scoring- The original solo and tutti parts have been combined in these arrangements to allow the music to be performed by five players instead of the original eight.
+The disadvantage of this approach is that the concerto grosso style is not always readily apparent; making these essentially modern realizations.
+There is also quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instrument and to establish the alto trombone as the highest voice. - 4.
 Range- The basic range of these transcriptions is from high D to low G, to accommodate a C tuba.
 These arrangements are also quite suitable for performance by a viola, two trombones, cello and string bass, which offers a wonderful chamber music experience for the trombonists involved. - 5.
 Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead.
-The use of dynamics is often, but not exclusively, an indication of the relative importance of the five independent lines,. - 7.
+The use of dynamics often indicates a contrast between passages originally scored for the solo instruments alone and those scored for everyone - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.